 Yarra Valley Pest Free Place of Production

-PFPP status was achieved using an extensive network of QFF traps to verify the region as being free of QFF, as well as legislation to control fruit marketing arrangements in the region.
-DEPI negotiated acceptance of the PFPP with interstate counterparts.
+PFPP status is maintained through an extensive network of QFF traps, which provide ongoing assurance that the region remains free of QFF.
+Agriculture Victoria has also implemented legislation to control fruit marketing arrangements in the region.

-The Yarra Valley Management Committee has been established to coordinate the PFPP project.
-It comprises representatives of the participating industries (both growing and packing), the Shire of Yarra Ranges and DEPI.
+The Yarra Valley Management Committee coordinates the PFPP project.
+It comprises representatives from participating industries (both growing and packing), the Shire of Yarra Ranges and Agriculture Victoria.

-All participating businesses (both growers and packers) are accredited with DEPI to certify their produce.
-Accredited growers can also certify other types of produce grown on their properties.
+All participating businesses (both growers and packers) are accredited by Agriculture Victoria to certify their produce.
 Accreditation also restricts the disposal of waste produce on site and the growing of non-commercial host produce.

 More than 120 QFF traps have been installed within the Yarra Valley buffer area and are monitored according to the national QFF Code of Practice.

-Routine reports on trap monitoring are provided to interstate authorities and the Management Committee.
+Routine reports on trap monitoring are provided to interstate authorities and the PFPP Management Committee.